awslabs/clickstream-flutter/README.md

 ## Introduction

-Clickstream Flutter SDK can help you easily collect and report events from browser to AWS.
+Clickstream Flutter SDK can help you easily collect and report events from your mobile app to AWS.
 This SDK is part of an AWS solution - [Clickstream Analytics on AWS](https://github.com/awslabs/clickstream-analytics-on-aws), which provisions data pipeline to ingest and process event data into AWS services such as S3, Redshift.

 The SDK relies on the [Clickstream Android SDK](https://github.com/awslabs/clickstream-android) and [Clickstream Swift SDK](https://github.com/awslabs/clickstream-swift).
-Therefore, flutter SDK also supports automatically collect common user events and attributes (e.g., session start, first open) In addition, we've added easy-to-use APIs to simplify data collection in Flutter apps.
+Therefore, flutter SDK also supports automatically collect common user events and attributes (e.g., session start, first open).
+In addition, we've added easy-to-use APIs to simplify data collection in Flutter apps.

 ## Integrate SDK